TruongKhoaUI/tkBOT/README.md

 - Note that you have to give Administrator permissions for the integration to let the bot can use the moderation commands.
 - View your top 10 leaderboard with a type by using `leaderboard` or `leaderboard [page]` to see another page.

-## Bugs and problem
-- Currently, this bot is in experimental state and some commands may not work correctly, if you have any problems with this bot, please contact me on [Discord](https://discord.com/users/1021023635814760458)